mechmotum/mechmotum.github.io/content/pages/guide.rst

   - Ask Jason <j.k.moore@tudelft.nl> or Marco <M.M.Reijne@tudelft.nl> to add
     you to the lab `email list`_.
-  - Ask Rado <r.r.dukalski@tudelft.nl> to add you to the lab's chat room.
+  - Ask Rado <r.r.dukalski@tudelft.nl> to add you to the lab's element/matrix chat room.

-- Send an introduction email to the lab email list: who you are, what you will work on, etc.
+- Send an introduction email to the lab email list: who you are, a bit about yourself, what you will work on, etc.
 - Add your name and portrait to the `lab members page`_ by sending a PNG or JPG 300px x 400px portrait to Jason or by submitting a pull request on Github.
 - Setup regular mentorship meetings with your mentor(s).
 This should at least